 Activities/talks are mainly based around wildlife population monitoring and broadly aim to highlight the importance of quantitative skills within biological/environmental sciences.
 We have a suite of activities that can be delivered by any of our researchers.
 These include activities that relate to counting different types of animals (rhinos, squirrels, whales, seals, butterflies) using different survey methods (plot sampling, line-transect surveys, mark-recapture).
 We also have activities that explore how far whales’ calls travel in the ocean and ways to assess biodiversity.
 All of our activities can be adapted depending on the target age group.

-The CREEM mural, by Cornelia Oedekoven, shows a researcher surrounded by some of the species CREEM have worked on, together with the symbols depicting the models and methods used.
-For more information please go to the Mural Home Page.
+The CREEM mural, created by Cornelia Oedekoven, is located in the entranceway of our building, the old Observatory.
+It shows a researcher surrounded by some of the species and research areas CREEM has worked on, together with the symbols depicting the models and methods used.

 You are welcome to visit St Andrews and view the mural in person.
 Please contact CREEM to arrange a visit.
 We particularly welcome school groups, and will be happy to arrange some other learning activities.

 You can also explore the mural online, and read more about our research at the same time!

 To discuss participation in an event please contact Dr Catriona Harris.